devnull-cz/c-prog-lang/modules/strings-and-string-constants.md

 We already know what a
 #module string.md string
 is.
-It is an array of non-null characters terminated by a null byte.
+It is a sequence of non-null characters terminated by a null byte.
 The null character is part of the string.

 - A *character string literal* is a sequence of zero or more characters enclosed in double-quotes, as in `"xxx"`.
 It is also called a *string constant*.
 We